lpsinger/userguide/procedures/searches.rst

 reject instrumental transients which cause large SNR values but can otherwise be easily distinguished from compact binary coalescence signals

-**GSTLAL** `[1]`_ is a matched-filter pipeline designed to find gravitational-waves from compact binaries in low-latency.
+**GSTLAL** [#GSTLAL]_ is a matched-filter pipeline designed to find gravitational-waves from compact binaries in low-latency.
 It uses the likelihood-ratio, which increases monotonically with signal probability, to rank candidates, and then uses Monte Carlo sampling methods to estimate the distribution of likelihood-ratios in noise.
 This distribution can then be used to compute a false alarm rate and p-value.

-**SPIIR** `[2]`_, `[3]`_ applies zero-latency SPIIR filters to approximate matched-filtering results.
+**SPIIR** [#SPIIR]_ [#SPIIRThesis]_ applies zero-latency SPIIR filters to approximate matched-filtering results.
 It selects high-SNR events from each detector and find coherent responses from other detectors.
 It constructs background by time-shifting detector data one hundred times over a week to form a background statistic distribution used to evaluate foreground candidate significance.

-**MBTA** `[4]`_ constructs its background by making every possible coincidence from single detector triggers over few hours of recent data.
+**MBTA** [#MBTA]_ constructs its background by making every possible coincidence from single detector triggers over few hours of recent data.
 It then folds in the probability of a pair of triggers passing the time coincidence test.

-**PyCBC Live** `[5]`_, `[6]`_ estimates the noise background by performing time-shifted analyses using triggers from a few hours of recent data.
+**PyCBC Live** [#PyCBC1]_ [#PyCBC2]_ estimates the noise background by performing time-shifted analyses using triggers from a few hours of recent data.
 Single-detector triggers from one of the LIGO detectors are time shifted by every possible multiple of 100 ms, thus any resulting coincidence must be unphysical given the ∼10 ms light travel time between detectors.
 All such coincidences are recorded and assigned a ranking statistic; the false alarm rate is then estimated by counting accidental coincidences louder than a given